IT Support for Law Firms

 A service level agreement (SLA) outlines what you can expect from your vendor.
 It lists the expectations of both parties and defines what happens when requirements aren’t met.
 It’s a critical document you should review for each vendor you’re considering for your firm.

-For example, are you comfortable with a 24-hour response time when issues arise?
+For example, are you comfortable with a 24-hour response time (or more) when issues arise?
 If not, you may need to look elsewhere.

 Beyond service agreements and capabilities, you’ll also want to make sure you’re comfortable with the vendor’s cost structure.
 You should familiarize yourself with what’s included, what’s not, and what additional fees may exist.

-How Much Will a Vendor of IT Support for Law Firms Cost?
+How Much Will an IT Support Provider Cost?

 MSPs typically require monthly payments much like a subscription.
 And some MSPs will require a monthly fee per user.
 Monthly costs may range from anywhere to a couple hundred or a couple thousand dollars each month, depending on your needs and the size of your firm.